 While a reverse mortgage may be an ideal choice for some, for millions of others, it ends up being one of the worst financial mistakes of their life.
 Many reverse mortgage agreement require the homeowner to continue to pay for utilities, real estate taxes, flood insurance and homeowners insurance.
 Should the homeowner stop paying these expenses, the lender may actually stop sending out payments, or if a lump sum was delivered, action can be taken against the homeowner, which typically includes foreclosure on the home.
 With a reported 70 percent of borrowers requesting lump sums instead of monthly payments, many homeowners find themselves in a dire situation when the cash runs out and they’re unable to keep up their end of the deal, which is paying for regular monthly home fees and maintenance costs.

 When it comes to getting a mortgage, your income and the down payment are both important factors.
 But they aren’t the most important factor.
 That would be your credit score.
-Not only does is a good credit score needed to buy a house, it also will play a major role in whether you get a low interest rate or not.
+Not only does is a good credit score needed for approval to buy a car, boat, or home, but it also will play a major role in whether you get a low interest rate or not.

 Credit Score for Low Mortgage Rates